acoppes/acoppes/site/_drafts/participatingacau.markdown

 ---
 layout: post
-title:  "My personal notes being part of the jury for a Uruguayan Videogames Government competitive grant organized by ACAU"
+title:  "My personal notes of being part of the evaluation committee for a Uruguayan public competitive grant"
 # date:   2024-01-18 20:00:00 -0300
-excerpt: The Uruguay Cinema and Audiovisual Agency (ACAU) organized a grant for videogames development as part of the Uruguay Audiovisual Program (PUA) and I was invited to join the jury to evaluate and select the projects receiving that grant.
-This was my first time doing this kind of job and it was pretty interesting.
+excerpt: The Uruguay Cinema and Audiovisual Agency (ACAU) organized a competitive grant for videogames development as part of the Uruguay Audiovisual Program (PUA) and I was invited to be part of the evaluation committee.
 author: Ariel Coppes
 tags:
   - personal